JshMaxer/SLEEILS/README.md

 - Students can view their balance and make payments.

 **5. Student Enrollment:**
-- MIS can enroll, drop, and transfer students between branch schools.
+- **ADMIN** can enroll, drop, and transfer students between branch schools.

 **6. Educational Games:**
 - Faculty can customize educational games for students to access.